ezoerner/scalable-chat/README.md

 * Requires Java 8
 * To run the server:  `./activator server/run`
 * To run a ScalaFX client:  `./activator client/run`
+    * Note that there currently is no separate registration step.
+If this is the first time logging in for a user, just type in a new password at the login prompt.
 * Configuration files are in `server/src/main/resources/application.conf` and `client/src/main/resources/application.conf` for server and client respectively.
 * Dependencies: akka , cassandra, scalafx, scalafxml, reactive-mongo-bson
 * Database Configuration: TBD